• Skip to primary navigation

 • Instead of Parmesan cheese, consider sprinkling some crumbled goat cheese throughout the caramelized fennel and onions.

-• Instead of a vegetable side dish, consider using this caramelized fennel and onions recipe as a topping for a baked brie dip, a homemade pizza, or loaded baked potatoes.
+• Try using this caramelized fennel and onions recipe as a topping.
+It works well on baked brie dip, homemade pizza, or loaded baked potatoes.

 • Make a caramelized leek, fennel and onion gratin with this recipe as one of the steps.